How to Use MailChimp with WordPress

 From there, you’ll be redirected to the Mailchimp website.
 Select Create a Key, and then copy the code provided.
 Return to your WordPress website, paste that code into the API Key field, and hit Save Changes.

 You now have access to your lists, previously-created forms, and any integrations right in your dashboard.
-You also have the ability to create new forms by navigating to Mailchimp for WP > For.
+You can also create new forms by navigating to Mailchimp for WP > For.

 Once they’re created, you can add forms to your pages, posts, or widgets using a provided shortcode.